 Gold digger.
 Trophy wife.
-Marry rich.
+She married for the money.

 Bank of Montreal attacks clichés and stereotypes about women and finance in this short film by FCB Canada and director Hubert Davis.